hi2010/obj23mf/README.md

-A program to convert obj files to 3mf files.
+A program to convert obj or binary stl files to 3mf files.
 Properties from obj files get ignored.

 ## How to build